A Quantum Engineer's Guide to Superconducting Qubits: Engineering quantum circuits

-where $M_{12}$ denotes the mutual inductance and $I_1 (I_2)$ is the current-operator of the loop current.
-A typical example is two closely positioned (rf-SQUID type) flux qubits, as illustrated in Fig. \ref{Fig:QubitInteraction}(c).
-The system Hamiltonian can be expressed as
+where $M_{12}$ denotes the mutual inductance between the loops and $I_1$ and $I_2$ are the current operators for the currents through the inductors.
+A typical example comprises two closely positioned (rf-SQUID type) flux qubits, as illustrated in Fig.~\ref{Fig:QubitInteraction}(c).
+The system Hamiltonian can be expressed as (see Refs.~\onlinecite{Burkard2004,Weber2017}):

-where the individual qubit Hamiltonians are identical to that of the fluxonium in Eq. (\ref{Eq:Fluxonium}), and the current operators, $I_i = I_{ci}\sin(\phi_i)$ with $i \in{1,2}$, is the familiar dc-Josephson relation for each junction, see Eq. (\ref{Eq:JosephsonRelations}).
-In this case, the strength of the inductive coupling energy depends on the mutual inductance as well as the matrix element of the current operators.
+where the first two terms are the energies associated with the Josephson junctions, the third term captures the inductor energies, and the fourth term is the mutual coupling energy of the form $M I_1 I_2$ (note that in general $\Phi=LI$). $\Phi_{L1}$ and $\Phi_{L2}$ are the magnetic fluxes associated with the currents flowing through the respective inductors, and $K$ is the unitless mutual coupling factor defined by $M_{12} = K \sqrt{L_1 L_2}$.
+Importantly, note that in Eq.~(\ref{Eq:Mint-Phi}), $K^2$ renormalizes $L_1$, $L_2$ and $M_{12}$, essentially capturing the loading effect on the circuit due to their presence, and is found by inverting an inductance matrix (see Refs.~\onlinecite{Burkard2004,Weber2017}).

+As we did with the charge degree of freedom, we will normalize the inductor and externally applied magnetic fluxes -- in this case, by the reduced quantum unit of flux $\Phi_0/2\pi$ -- to define phases $\phi \equiv \Phi/(\Phi_0/2\pi)$ that are on the same footing as the junction phases $\phi_{1,2}$.
+Due to fluxoid quantization around the closed loop, these phases must sum to zero or an integer multiple of $2\pi$.
+For current directions entering the top of the junctions [with $I_1$ counterclockwise and $I_2$ as shown in Fig.~\ref{Fig:QubitInteraction}(c)], $\phi_{i}-\phi_{Li} = \phi_{ei}+ 2\pi n$ with $n=0, \pm1,\ldots$ (see, for example, Ref.~\onlinecite{Orlando1999}).
+Replacing $\phi_{L1(L2)}$ with $\phi_{1(2)} - \phi_{1(e2)}$ yields:

+The coupling is of the form $M_{1,2} I_1 I_2$, with both the mutual coupling and the circulating currents (via the $L_1$ and $L_2$) ``renormalized'' by the factor $(1-K^2)$.
+To capture the renormalization explicitly, the Hamiltonian is generally simulated using phase operators (Eq.~\ref{Eq:Mint-phi}), rather than current operators.
+In the weak-coupling limit $K^2 \ll 1$ (equivalently, $M^2 \ll L_1 L_2 $), the coupling term may be approximated by the Josephson currents with $M_{12} I_1 I_2 \approx M_{12} I_{c1}\sin \phi_1 I_{c2} \sin \phi_2$.
+Note, however, that this simplifying approximation is only exact in the pathological limit of no coupling.

 To realize a mutual inductance, two looped circuits are brought into close proximity to one another, or, to make it stronger, overlap with each other~\cite{Johnson2011}, and even may share the same wire or Josephson junction inductor~\cite{You2005,Grajcar2006,Niskanen2007,Ashhab2008}.
 In the case of a Josephson junction, and for certain metals, the inductance is dominated by \textit{kinetic inductance} contributions, rather than solely geometric inductance~\cite{Yoshihara2016,Niemczyk2010}.
 Kinetic inductance arises from the mechanical, inertial mass of the charge carriers, but is only practically witnessed in very high-conductance materials like superconductors.
 A primary feature of kinetic inductance is that its values can vastly exceed those of conventional geometric inductances, which are generally limited by electromagnetic considerations~\cite{Manucharyan2009}.